david-ciro/david-ciro.github.io/_posts/2021-04-07-setting-getting-data.md

 {% endhighlight C %}

 which results in a far more compact header file.

-For the implementation side it leads also to very readable and scalable code with an easy to follow pattern, for instance
+For the implementation side it leads also to very readable and scalable code with an easy to follow pattern, for instance:

 {% highlight C %}
 // rigid_body.c